jfrank94/Udacity_AI_Grace_Chatbot/README.md

 # Udacity_AI_Grace_Chatbot
-A RASA-powered chatbot for Grace Cho of the Udacity Bertelsmann AI Program
+A RASA-powered chatbot for Grace Cho of the Udacity Bertelsmann AI Program.